niklongstone/php-api/README.md

-PHP Api Classes
+PHP Rest Client
 ---

-The Curl classes is also useful for Api calls or unit testing
+Includes a Curl class that provides a basic implementation for cURL

 sample: